VTech Storio 3S

 - GPL32902 A-003C-QL 172: A CPU manufactured by General Plus (I didn’t find its datasheet)

-Finding a locked door
+Finding a door

 - At the beginning of the boot process, the tablet was correctly receiving my inputs and echoing them back to me